“Social media: friend or foe of human rights?”

 The René Cassin ‘Human Writes’ essay competition is open to all.
 The age of the applicant will be considered.

 Monday 11th November, 12 noon.
-Winners announced early December.
+Winner announced early December.

 Please email us at firstname.lastname@example.org if you have any queries about this competition.